 no-url=/r/politics/ no-url=/r/news/

 F5Bot searches submission titles, URLs, and comment bodies.
 Your keyword may have matched in the URL or title even if it doesn't appear in the body text.
-If you want to limit where your keyword is searched, Power Users can use the in-title, in-body, or in-url flags.
-See the Power User Documentation for details.
+If you want to limit where your keyword is searched, on paid plans you can use the in-title, in-body, or in-url flags.
+See the Paid Features Documentation for details.

 Yes.
-Power Users and above can access personalized RSS and JSON feeds of their alerts.
+Plans with feed access include personalized RSS and JSON feeds of your alerts.
 You can find your feed URLs on your account page.
-See the Power User Documentation for details.
+See the tiers page for availability and the Paid Features Documentation for details.

 No. F5Bot does not support regular expressions or wildcards.
 Keywords are matched exactly as entered, including any special characters.
 See the keyword documentation for more info.

-Your alerts will remain on your account, but any alerts using paid features (such as Power User flags) will stop generating matches until you resubscribe.
+Your alerts will remain on your account, but any alerts using paid features (such as paid-only flags) will stop generating matches until you resubscribe.

 You can disable individual alerts from your dashboard by toggling them off.
-Paid users also have the option to set their email delivery to "Don't send emails" from their account page, which lets you receive alerts only via RSS, JSON, or webhooks.
+On plans with scheduled email delivery, you can also set your email delivery to "Don't send emails" from your account page, which lets you receive alerts only via RSS, JSON, or webhooks.
+See the tiers page for availability.

 Yes.
-Power Users can use the group=name flag to organize alerts into groups.
+On paid plans, you can use the group=name flag to organize alerts into groups.
 All alerts with the same group name will be bundled into a single email, separate from your other alerts.
-See the Power User Documentation for details.
+See the Paid Features Documentation for details.

 Yes.
-Power Users can choose scheduled email delivery from their account page.
+On plans with scheduled email delivery, you can choose delivery times from your account page.
 You can set up to 3 delivery times per day and choose which days of the week each time slot applies to.
-See the Power User Documentation for details.
+See the tiers page for availability and the Paid Features Documentation for details.

 Yes.
-Power Users can use the mass upload feature to add, update, or delete keywords in bulk by uploading a CSV file.
+On plans with mass upload, you can use the mass upload feature to add, update, or delete keywords in bulk by uploading a CSV file.
+See the tiers page for availability.

 Free accounts cannot monitor very common words or phrases.
 If your keyword is rejected, you can upgrade to a paid tier, which removes this restriction.